What should I do if I have special dietary needs?

-Flex Dollars spend like money and can be used in the cafeteria, and Founders’ Café.
+Flex Dollars spend like money and can be used in the cafeteria and Founders’ Café.
 Flex Dollars associated with meal plans expire at the end of the term for which they were purchased.
 You can also purchase additional Flex Dollars and receive and added bonus.
+These added Flex Dollars will never expire.
 For example, if you add $50, you will have added $55 in Flex Dollars.
 For an extra bonus, Flex Dollar purchases of $100 or more will have an added 20% bonus value.
 For example, if you add $200, you will have added $240 in Flex Dollars.
 Any indvidual with a shield card can participate in this, not just dorm residents.

 Where can I eat my meals?
 Can I eat them in Founders’ Café?